Ultrastrong coupling regimes of light-matter interaction: The quantum Rabi model

-Equation~(\ref{eq:AC}) is also known as the AC-Stark Hamiltonian.
-The atom-photon interaction is manifested in the non-radiative energy shifts that atom and field mode exert on each other.
-A detection of the field frequency yields a nearly quantum-nondemolition measurement of the qubit state.
-This property is being widely exploited in quantum computing approaches, particularly with superconducting qubits \cite{Reed2010}.
+Equation~(\ref{eq:AC}) is known as the ac Stark Hamiltonian as well as the dispersive Hamiltonian.
+The atom-photon interaction is manifested in the nonradiative energy shifts that atom and field mode exert on each other.
+A detection of the field frequency yields information about the qubit state.
+This property is being widely exploited in quantum computing approaches, particularly with superconducting qubits \cite{Schuster2005}.

 However, in the past decade, two novel regimes of light-matter interaction have emerged, namely, the USC regime, where $0.1\leq g/\omega< 1$, and the DSC regime, where $g/\omega> 1$.
-These new regimes exhibit a variety of physics which are not observable with lower light-matter coupling strengths.
+The lower limit $g/\omega=0.1$ has been by now well established as the regime where effects related to the counterrotating terms become sizable and, hence, observable.
+These new regimes exhibit a variety of physics which are not easily detectable with lower light-matter coupling strengths.
 In addition, one may take advantage of such new phenomena for quantum information applications as will be shown in Sec.~\ref{sec:5}.
 Figure~\ref{fig:class} displays the classification of different coupling regimes of the QRM~\cite{Rossatto2017} as a function of $g/\omega$ and for increasing energy eigenstates of Eq.~(\ref{QRH}).